nirbhay12345/auth_demo/README.md

   ### step-4: run npm install nodemon in the terminal this will help re-run the app when ever you try to change something in app.js
   ### step-5: now make sure you are in the directory same as app.js and enter in the terminal <code>nodemon</code>

-  #### if you have followed through then the application should be up and running at 'localhost:3000'
+  #### If you have followed through then the application should be up and running at 'localhost:3000'